Knighten Guilde

-The Knighten Guilde or Cnichtengild, which loosely translates into modern English as the Knight's Guild, was an obscure Medieval guild of the City of London.
-According to A Survey of London by John Stow (1603), it was in origin an order of chivalry founded by Saxon King Edgar for loyal knights.
+The Knighten Guilde or Cnichtengild, which translates into modern English as the Knight's Guild, was an obscure Medieval guild of the City of London.
+According to A Survey of London by John Stow (1603), it was in origin an order of chivalry founded by the Saxon king Edgar for loyal knights.

 The Portsoken Ward of the City of London has its origin in the guild's landholding outside the Aldgate, as did the Ancient Parish of St Botolph without Aldgate.